The Element Sodium

-- Sodium acetate, also called ‘acetic acid’, is highly soluble in water.
+Sodium acetate, the sodium salt of acetic acid, is highly soluble in water.
 It is a source of sodium ions, a seasoning agent in flavour foods, and found in hand warmers.

-- Sodium bicarbonate is a white, crystalline powder that’s a solid at room temperature.
+The compound sodium bicarbonate is a white, crystalline powder that’s a solid at room temperature.
 Commonly referred to as baking soda, it has a handful of uses as an antacid.
-For example, it neutralizes excess stomach acid, and relieves heartburns amongst other painful sensations.
+For example, it neutralizes excess stomach acid, and relieves heartburn amongst other painful sensations.
 Moreover, sodium bicarbonate’s alkaline nature allows it to react with acids, making it a commonly used baking ingredient and in dry chemical fire extinguishers.

-- This compound is produced through neutralizing hydrofluoric acid with bases (for example, sodium hydroxide).
+This compound is produced by neutralizing hydrofluoric acid with bases (for example, sodium hydroxide).
 It’s a white/green crystalline solid that’s soluble in water.
-Moreover, this compound commonly acts as a wood preservative, a chemical reagent, insecticide, and as a source of fluoride ions.
+Moreover, this compound commonly acts as a wood preservative, a chemical reagent, insecticide, and a source of fluoride ions.

-- Sodium iodide is a white, odorless powder.
-To produce it, sodium carbonate reacts with an hydroiodic acid solution.
+Sodium iodide is a white, odorless powder.
+To produce it, sodium carbonate reacts with a hydroiodic acid solution.
 Furthermore, sodium iodide often acts a reagent in organic syntheses.
 And it’s used to prevent iodine deficiency as it is a source of iodine.

-- Sodium phosphates are a group of chemicals, and these chemicals consist of sodium, phosphorus, and oxygen atoms.
+Sodium phosphates are a group of chemicals, and these chemicals consist of sodium, phosphorus, and oxygen atoms.
 Monosodium phosphate is created through neutralizing phosphoric acid, and it’s used as an emulsifier.
-Disodium phosphate is used to soften water, and it’s produced similarly to the monosodium phosphate.
-Trisodium phosphate is produced when sodium hydroxide neutralizes phosphoric acid, and it’s used to produce chemicals which degrease material.
+Disodium phosphate is used to soften water, and it’s produced similarly to monosodium phosphate.
+Trisodium phosphate is produced when sodium hydroxide neutralizes phosphoric acid, and it’s used to produce chemicals that degrease material.